What was once the heartbeat of school spirit is now becoming a work of art.

-The School has partnered once again with Artists for Humanity (AFH)—a non-profit Boston organization which aims to provide jobs and resources for teenage artists in the city—to embark on a unique project: repurposing the Thompson Gymnasium floor into a sculptural installation that chronicles the institution’s growth over the past five decades since the gym was initially built.
+Once again, the School has partnered with Artists for Humanity (AFH)—a non-profit Boston organization which aims to provide jobs and resources for teenage artists in the city—to embark on a unique project: repurposing the Thompson Gymnasium floor into a sculptural installation.

-Since 2019, Juniors and Seniors at the School have been going to AFH each year to design and build an innovative project focused on enhancing the school campus.
+Since 2019, juniors and seniors have been going to AFH each year to design and build an innovative project focused on enhancing the school campus.

 Each plank will signify a year, and the length equates to the School’s population at that time.
 Both the dyed face and the bare underside will be displayed, creating a dual-toned effect.